AdaCore/ada-spark-rfcs/considered/rfc-simplified-return-by-reference.rst

 etc.  However, the syntax for such a type is not very user friendly and takes a lot of scaffolding that doesn't actually add to reabability.
 In fact, it can hamper readability.
-New users may find it challenging to create one from scratch withough finding and example to mimic, and even then they may not fully understand all the implications of the implementation that they end up mimicing.
+New users may find it challenging to create one from scratch withough finding an example to mimic, and even then they may not fully understand all the implications of the implementation that they end up mimicing.